sblack4/ATPPython/OCI-CLI.md

 **REGION** = located at the top of the OCI Console next to tenancy

-### **STEP 3**: Provide Oracle Object Storage with the OCI CLI public key that was created in oci setup config.
+### **STEP 3**: Provide Oracle Autonoumous with the OCI CLI public key that was created in oci setup config.

 Now that you have a private / public key combo , you must add it to OCI Console:

 - Add it to your OCI user settings:
   - Go to your Oracle Cloud Infrastructure console and select User Settings on the user dropdown in the top right corner.
   - Select Add Public Key and add the public key you copied from the command line interface.
-- You should now be able to access your object storage from the command line.
+- You should now be able to access your Autonomous instances from the command line.

 - If for whatever reason you still cannot connect, try running the following command and follow the prompts: